 9. Choose low-level kitchen island seating for maximum comfort

 While a bar stool is the perfect pit stop for a quick lunch or glass of vino, there’s no denying a dining chair is more comfortable for languishing over dinner.
 If your kitchen is your only dining option, you are going to need a kitchen island with seating that is actually comfortable, so consider a drop-down kitchen island like this sleek design by Kitchen Architecture.

 10. Add some luxury with velvet kitchen island seating

 We are so in love with this kitchen island seating idea.
 The breakfast bar on this bespoke island unit is shaped like the end of an elegant table, complete with beautiful hand-turned legs.
 The results are undeniably striking and provide plenty of kitchen island seating space too.

 If this kitchen is a bit of you, head over to our white kitchen gallery for loads more ideas and inspiration.

 11. Go for an Art Deco vibe with your kitchen island seating

 Easiest way to transform your kitchen into a chic kitchen diner?
-Add kitchen island seating straight from the Jazz Age.
+Add kitchen island with seating that is straight from the Jazz Age.
 This New Deco kitchen by Martin Moore features velvet-upholstered kitchen island seating, which completes the Jazz-era-inspired design scheme (and takes comfort to the next level).

-12. Go for industrial kitchen island seating for a boho-inspired look
+12. Pick an industrial kitchen island with seating for a boho vibe

 Want to create a laid back look?
 Pinch this kitchen island seating idea and mix and match classic metal chairs with a wooden kitchen island – or breakfast bar in a small kitchen – and pile the worktop with house plants to complete the relaxed look.